hms-dbmi/viv/README.md

 ##### `imageHeight` & `imageWidth` (Number)

 The height and width of the image you wish to render.
+They are not necessary if you use tiff.

 ##### `initialViewState` (object) [ONLY NECESSARY FOR `MicrsocopyViewer`]

 An object containing two things

 - `target` (Array) An `[x,y,0]` location in image coordinates of the image.
 The 0 represents a hypothetical (and potentially future addition) of a third spatial dimension.
 - `zoom` (Number) The initial zoom level to render the image at